triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 curl -X POST localhost:8000/v2/models/vllm_model/generate -d '{"text_input": "What is Triton Inference Server?", "parameters": {"stream": false, "temperature": 0}}'
 ```

-Upon success, you should see a response from the server as follows:
+Upon success, you should see a response from the server like this one:
 ```
 {"model_name":"vllm_model","model_version":"1","text_output":"What is Triton Inference Server?\n\nTriton Inference Server is a server that is used by many"}
 ```

-### Using gRPC asyncio client
+### Using the gRPC Asyncio Client
-Now we will show how to run the client within Triton's SDK container
+Now, we will see how to run the client within Triton's SDK container
 to issue multiple async requests using the
 [gRPC asyncio client](https://github.com/triton-inference-server/client/blob/main/src/python/library/tritonclient/grpc/aio/__init__.py)
 library.

-This method requiers a
+This method requires a
 [client.py](https://github.com/triton-inference-server/vllm_backend/blob/main/samples/client.py)
 script and a set of
 [prompts](https://github.com/triton-inference-server/vllm_backend/blob/main/samples/prompts.txt),